 The Lown-Ganong-Levine (LGL) syndrome is one of the pre-excitation syndromes of which Wolff-Parkinson-White (WPW) syndrome is the best known.
 In WPW syndrome there is an accessory pathway for conduction, called the Bundle of Kent, that bypasses the atrioventricular (AV) node.
 No such pathway has been identified for LGL.
-Theories to explain the condition have suggested possible intranodal or paranodal fibres that bypass all, or part of, the AV node.
+Theories to explain the condition have suggested possible accessory fibres that bypass all, or part of, the AV node.
+In some cases there may be a congenitally malfunctioning AV node.
+Whatever the pathophysiology, conduction is passed from the atria to the bundle of His without the delay usually incurred at the AV node.

 The condition was first described in 1952 before the advent of electrophysiological testing, and some people dispute its existence as an entity.
 Where there is a short PR interval but no history of supraventricular tachycardia (SVT), it is probably just a variation of normal.
 Where arrhythmias have been investigated in people with the diagnostic criteria, another cause has often been found.